bravosixgoingdark/Y2S2-Donnie-assignment/README.md

 ![*Figure 3.4.2: PowerView showing trust direction between two domains*](images/trust.png)

 In this case, since digitech.com and dev.digitech.com trust are bidirectional, we can attempt to break into digitech.com.
 As shown on figure 3.4.9, one of the account we got from dc02.dev.digitech.com was named DIGITECH$, this is the "trust" account that is neeeded for cross-domain kerberos authentication, and with it, we can forge a fraudulent ticket-granting-ticket with a SIDHistory attribute containing the SID (Security Identifier) value of digitech's.com Domain Admin.
+SIDHistory is a feature that would retain an object's previous SID (security identifiers) when an object is migrated from another domain, attackers can abuse this attribute features to impersonate Domain Admin (Prasad, 2024)

  ![*Figure 3.4.3: Getting the SID of digitech.com*](images/sid.png)